-Oversized solar collectors will be penalized 15 mile (3 laps) per Tour day (per Track Event day) per excess 1000 cm2 beyond the allowed size specification.
-Oversized solar cars will be penalized 7 miles (1 lap) per Tour day (per Track Event) per excess 1000 cm2.
+Oversized solar collectors will be penalized 15 mile per day per excess 1000 cm2 beyond the allowed size specification.
+Oversized solar cars will be penalized 7 miles per day per excess 1000 cm2.
 If both the array and car are oversized, both penalties will be applied.
-Each penalty will be pro-rated if the oversize area for body or array is less than 1000 cm2 with a minimum of 2 miles per day (2 laps per day) for oversized solar collectors, and a minimum of 1 mile per day (1 lap per day) for oversize solar cars.
+Each penalty will be pro-rated if the oversize area for body or array is less than 1000 cm2 with a minimum of 2 miles per day for oversized solar collectors, and a minimum of 1 mile per day for oversize solar cars.